 Colorado’s Department of Public Health and Environment collects and maintains all Colorado birth records.
-Colorado started retaining birth records in 1908.
+The state started retaining birth records in 1908.
 They may also have a smattering of records that date back earlier.

-Birth records are private until they reach 100 years, then they are public record.
+CO birth records are private until they reach 100 years, then they are public record.
 Someone other than you requesting a copy must have direct and tangible interest and provide proof of the relationship.
-Only the following people may gain access to yours: your spouse or domestic partner, your ex-spouse, parents, step-parents, grnadparents, your siblings, children, the adoption agency, a legal representative and government agencies.
+Only the following people may gain access to yours: your spouse or domestic partner, your ex-spouse, parents, step-parents, grandparents, your siblings, children, the adoption agency, a legal representative and government agencies.

 Table of Contents

 When you apply, you will need to bring a valid, photo ID such as:

 - Jail Temporary Inmate ID.

 - Employment authorization card.

 State makes it easy for you to do Colorado birth records search and grab a copy using your name and date of birth.

 The state has two types of birth records that you can request.
 Each has a specific purpose.

 - Official Certified Copy - an official certified copy of your birth certificate is legal to use to validate your identity when joining a school, the military or getting a passport or driver’s license.